becgoss/rg-gatsby/pages/articles/2017-02-01-rapha-filters/index.md

 <div class="f4 measure-wide center">
 <h2 class="orange fw6">Testing & Iteration:</h2>
-We tested different versions of the desktop & mobile filters with staff and Rapha customers in-store, the response to the work was very positive - customers were happy to see that changes were being considered to the current filtering system.
+We tested different versions of the desktop & mobile filters with staff and Rapha customers in-store.
+The response to the work was very positive - customers were happy to see that changes were being considered to the current filtering system.
 With the mobile sketches, users felt that the filters were far too long when each facet had a list format, this was changed to a grid layout to prevent needless scrolling.
-Users wanted keep the filters at the top of the page and have the products scroll underneath them, we changed the design to allow for a persistent filter option on both desktop and mobile.
+Users wanted keep the filters at the top of the page and have the products scroll underneath them, therefore we changed the design to allow for a persistent filter option on both desktop and mobile.
 <figure class="mh0 mv3">
   <img class="border-box" src="./Mobile-Filters-Iterations.jpg" alt="Filter Mobile Version" />
 </figure>